SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/res/InitialJS210CourseNotes/JS210_CourseNotes.md

 - **Global Scope**

-  Variables declared outside any functions or blocks exist in the global scope and are thereby global variables.
-This includes variables declared with `let` and `const`.
+  Variables declared outside any functions or blocks exist in the global scope?

   What about declaring variables in some function/block scope and not prepend `let` or `const`, does that have the same effect is that a different mechanism?

 - **Function Scope**  - Also referred to as `Local Variable Scope`  -  Yes the same as `Block Scope` Below!

   Function scope is the scope inside a function block.
 This scope behaves the same as local variable scope in that it can access the scope that surrounds it i.e. the `outer scope` where as the `outer scope` cannot access that `inner scope`.

   ![](./res/scoping_diagram1-20200720.png)

+  **Note**: Apparently functions and variables behave the exact same up to the scope outside all blocks.

   ```javascript
   let name = 'Julian'; // global scope  -  Accessible to everyone?